ardalis/DDD-NoDuplicates/README.md

 ## Pass a Service for Checking Uniqueness Into Entity Method

 With this option, you perform dependency injection via method injection, and pass the necessary dependency into the entity.
 Unfortunately, this means the caller will need to figure out how to get this dependency in order to call the method.
+They also could pass in the wrong service, or perhaps no service at all, in which case the domain rule would be bypassed.

+## Pass a Function for Checking Uniqueness Into Entity Method

+This is just like the previous option, but instead of passing a type we just pass a function.
+Unfortunately, the function needs to have all the necessary dependencies and/or data to perform the work, which otherwise would have been encapsulated in the entity method.
+There's also nothing in the design that requires the calling code to pass in the appropriate function or even any useful function at all (a no-op function could easily be supplied).
+The lack of encapsulation means the validation of the business rule is not enforced at all by our domain model, but only by the attentiveness and discipline of the client application developer.

 ## Reference